lit/lit-element/docs/_guide/properties.md

 <div class="alert alert-info">

 **hasChanged may not be called for every change.** If a property's `hasChanged` returns true once, it won't be called again until after the next update, even if the property is changed multiple times.
-If you want to be notified each time a property is set, you should create a custom getter for the property, as described in [Create your own property accessors](#accessors-custom).
+If you want to be notified each time a property is set, you should create a custom setter for the property, as described in [Create your own property accessors](#accessors-custom).

 </div>